opensearch-project/documentation-website/_tuning-your-cluster/performance.md

 ## Shard distribution

-To ensure that the shards are distributed evenly across the data nodes for the index that you're ingesting into, use the following formula to confirm that the shards are evenly distributed:
+To ensure that the shards are distributed evenly across the data nodes of the index into which you're ingesting, use the following formula to confirm that the shards are evenly distributed:

 Number of shards for index = k * (Number of data nodes), where k is the number of shards per node

-For example, if there are 24 shards in the index, and there are eight data nodes, then OpenSearch assigns three shards to each node.
+For example, if there are 24 shards in the index, and there are 8 data nodes, then OpenSearch assigns 3 shards to each node.

 ## Setting replica count to zero